Roawaal/IRP/README.md

 ## Agricultural Regional Profile

-Impactful Global/Domestic Events on UK Agriculture from 2020 to 2022

 2017-2022 English TIFF line and pie charts separated by regions in millions GBP at 2022 prices